 Autism as Context Blindness - Textbook

-Despite years of research and advances in technologies, we still do not fully understand how the typical brain works, much less how an autistic brain works.
-And while we have become increasingly familiar with the term autistic thinking, people with autism are still misunderstood.
-According to Peter Vermeulen, the treatment of autism is still too focused on "behavior."
-In this groundbreaking book, inspired by the ideas of Uta Frith, the internationally known psychologist and a pioneer in theory of mind as it relates to autism, Vermeulen explains in everyday terms how the autistic brain functions -- highlighting the role of context.
-Full of often humorous examples, the book goes on to examine context as it relates to observation, social interactions, communication and knowledge.
-The book concludes with information about how to reduce contextual blindness in these various areas -- a skill vital for successful functioning.
-Due to the far-reaching consequences of contextual blindness, this book is a must-read for those living and working with somebody with autism.
-Dr. Vermeulen's insights regarding context blindness deliver a fresh perspective on how individuals with an autism spectrum disorder (ASD) perceive and respond to their environment.
-He has published more than 15 books and several articles on autism.
+Dr. Vermeulen has produced a brilliant work that demands attention.
+Autism as Context Blindness provides a unique glance into the minds of individuals with ASD.
+Mom's Choice Award Winner It is simple but groundbreaking.
+Application of Vermeulen's insights into the mind of autism will help individuals with ASD to become ready for the contexts in which they live.
+While we have become increasingly familiar with the term autistic thinking, people with autism are still misunderstood.
+In this book, inspired by the ideas of Uta Frith, the internationally known psychologist and a pioneer in theory of mind as it relates to autism, Vermeulen explains in everyday terms how the autistic brain functions and highlights the impact of not understanding context.
+Full of often humorous examples, the book examines context as it relates to observation, social interactions, communication and knowledge.
+The book concludes with a section on how to reduce context blindness -- a skill vital for successful functioning.
+Due to the far-reaching consequences of context blindness, this book is a must-read for those living and working with somebody with autism.
+Dr. Vermeulen's insights regarding context blindness deliver fresh perspective on how individuals with autism spectrum disorder (ASD) perceive and respond to their environment.

 MEET THE AUTHOR